FStarLang/pulse/artifact/README.md

      list, task pool, etc).

      You may see some warnings (e.g. Warning 241 about not being able to load checked dependencies).
-This is fine.
+This is expected, and has no impact on the verification status.

   6. To check that everything works as expected, open the `share/pulse/examples/PulseCorePaper.S2.Lock.fst` file which is the